romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Where can you locate API endpoints for GHAS features like secret scanning, code scanning, and Dependabot?
+Q: Where can you locate API endpoints for GHAS features like secret scanning, code scanning, and Dependabot?
 <details><summary>Show the answer</summary><p>

 - **Within the GitHub public documentation under the API reference section**